“The team of 1-StopAsia is here to take you yet again on a magical tour through the most charming cultures on Earth.”

 This time we’re going to introduce you to Thai language and some of its peculiarities and quirks.

 Lying in the heart of Southeast Asia, Thailand has both geographic and economic advantages that make it one of the most dynamic growing economies in the region.
-With the population of more than 69 million people, Thailand is a promising market for foreign investors and quite an interesting place for countless tourists.
-Whatever the reason behind your visit to Thailand, however, you will probably need to know some basics about Thai language.
-Here are some facts about Thai language that will give you an insights into the unique culture of Thailand.
+With a population of more than 69 million people, Thailand is a promising market for foreign investors and quite an interesting place for countless tourists.
+Whatever the reason behind your visit to Thailand, however, you will probably need to know some basics about the Thai language.
+Here are some facts about the Thai language that will give you an insight into the unique culture of Thailand.

 Roots of Thai language

 Thai, which is sometimes referred to as Siamese, is part of the Tai language family.
 The languages in this family belong to the much larger Austric language group.
 The spoken language is believed to have originated in the area which is now the border between Vietnam and China, an idea which provides clues to the origin of the Thai people, an area of continued academic debate.
 The Thai Language was introduced by the third Sukothai period king, Ramkamhaeng, in 1283.
 Except with the creation of the Thai alphabet, king Ramkamhaeng is also credited with the firm establishment of Theravada Buddhism as the state religion of the kingdom.
 The Thai writing system has undergone little change since its introduction, so inscriptions from the Sukothai era can be read by modern Thai readers.
 The writing was based on Pali, Sanskrit, and Indian concepts, and many Mon and Khmer words entered the language.